xmos/lib_src/lib_src/doc/rst/lib_src.rst

 Usage
 -----

 Both SSRC and ASRC functions are accessed via a standard function call, making them accessible from C or XC.
-To support multi-core operation, where multiple channels can be processed by more than one logical core concurrently, both SSRC and ASRC functions are passed an external state structure which provides re-entrancy.
+Both SSRC and ASRC functions are passed an external state structure which provides re-entrancy.
+The functions may be called in-line with your processing or placed on a logical core within it's own task to provide guaranteed performance.
+By using mulitple cores it is possible to support multi-core operation, where multiple channels can be processed by more than one logical core concurrently.

-Normally, each instance of SRC is mapped a to a logical core to provide guaranteed performance.
-The number of channels that that instance can handle depends on the same rate and available MHz allocated to that core.
-The logical cores that execute the SRC processing may exist on separate tiles.
-In this case, total chip memory usage will be increased due to the need of the compiler to replicate constants  such as coefficient storage on multiple tiles.

 The API is designed to be as simple and intuitive with just two public functions per sample rate converter type.